Potash Corp profit falls 22 percent on weak offshore sales

 Potash Corp of Saskatchewan (POT.TO) (POT.N) reported a 22 percent drop in third-quarter earnings on Thursday, just below analysts' expectations, as sales of the crop nutrient potash to China and India slipped, the company said.

-The world's biggest fertilizer maker said overseas potash shipments by North American producers had dropped by a quarter to 1.9 million metric tonnes in the period.
-China accounted for just 12 percent of sales and India, 5 percent.
+The world's biggest fertilizer maker said shipments by North American producers to the two biggest potash-consuming countries dropped by one-quarter in the July-September period to 1.9 million metric tonnes (2.09 million tons), with China and India accounting for just 12 and 5 percent of sales respectively.

 "The weakness obviously is in China and India but that shouldn't be a surprise to anyone," said analyst Spencer Churchill of Paradigm Capital.